 TEA is able to provide studentGPS® Dashboards and the Education Data Warehouse (EDW) to local education agencies (LEAs—Texas school districts and charter schools) free of charge, thanks to federal and private grants.
-In addition, TSDS offers LEAs potential cost savings through the state-sponsored student information system (SSIS) contracts.
 The public will also continue to benefit from free TPEIR reports that provide over 20 years of Texas education data.

 (2) Improves PEIMS data quality

 By making all submissions for the current school year open from the first day of school and offering a new client-side validation tool, TSDS will help improve the quality of the data collected for PEIMS.